Make every step count for your community.

 - Prizes for each official charity are calculated based upon funds raised (online or verified offline) by individual registrants and teams registered for a specific charity.

-- All offline donations (cash and cheques) must be verified by charity administrators by Monday, July 27th, 2020 at 5:00pm PST.
+- All offline donations (cash and cheques) must be entered by charity administrators by Monday, July 26th, 2021 at 5:00pm PST.

 - A charity cannot win more than one award.
 In the event that your charity wins/places in more than one category, the prize will be awarded in the category in which you win/place by a bigger margin of victory.
 The margin is the percentile difference between the winning charity and the next winning charity margin is the percentile difference between the winning charity and the next winning charity.